tablesandwaves/automata-studies/README.md

 ## Common Technical Notes

 Each sub-directory in this project is an independent study/experiment.
 The following describes some common/shared technical configurations used by multiple studies.

+### Max for Live Device Setup

+Inside the `m4l` directory of this repo is a simple Max for Live (M4L) device that listens to the Live transport and sends 16th note clock ticks as step integers 0-15 to some of these JavaScript programs.
+It sends the data as UDP messages using the Max `[udpsend]` object as Open Sound Control (OSC) style messages.
+It communicates over a localhost connection on port 33334.

+When an automata study requires this device, create a MIDI track in Live and simply add the M4L device to it.
+This device should not be added one of the synth voices because it does not pass through MIDI data.

+These 16th note clock ticks are the timing triggering event source for some of the JavaScript programs.

 ### JavaScript MIDI Setup